LSSTDESC/qp/docs/user_guide/cookbook/ensemblemanipulation.md

 ```

-Our new `Ensemble` now contains both distributions.
+Our new Ensemble now contains both distributions.

-## Concatenating a list of `Ensembles` of the same type
+## Concatenating a list of Ensembles of the same type

-If you have created multiple `Ensembles` with the same parameterization, it can be easier to handle if they are all part of one `Ensemble`.
-You can use the {py:meth}`qp.concatenate() <qp.core.factory.Factory.concatenate>` method to add multiple `Ensembles` of the same type together.
-This can only be done if the metadata for all `Ensembles` are the same.
-In particular, the coordinates (i.e. "xvals" or "bins") must be the same for both `Ensembles`.
-For example, to append three interpolated `Ensembles` together, first we create the three separate `Ensembles`:
+If you have created multiple Ensembles with the same parameterization, it can be easier to handle if they are all part of one Ensemble.
+You can use the {py:meth}`qp.concatenate() <qp.core.factory.Factory.concatenate>` method to add multiple Ensembles of the same type together.
+This can only be done if the metadata for all Ensembles are the same.
+In particular, the coordinates (i.e. "xvals" or "bins") must be the same for both Ensembles.
+For example, to append three interpolated Ensembles together, first we create the three separate Ensembles:

 ```{doctest}